autowarefoundation/autoware.universe/simulator/learned_model/README.md

 // Automatically connect sub-systems with model input vehicle.generateConnections(input_names, state_names);

+// Set the time step of the model vehicle.dtSet(dt);
 ```

 After the model is correctly set up, we can use it the following way.